danielemurrau/danielemurrau.github.io/esxi_cli_commands.md

 Three power-off methods are available:<br>
 *Soft* is the most graceful, *hard* performs an immediate shutdown, and *force* should be used as a last resort.

+>Check build and version number

+\# esxcli system version get

+>Installation date

+\# esxcli system stats installtime get

+>List installed VIBS, a VIB \(VMware Installation Bundle) is a software package that gets installed on a vSphere ESXi host that contains things like drivers

+\# esxcli software vib list